mlflow/mlflow/examples/tensorflow/tf1/README.md

-## MLflow with TensorFlow 2.0.0
+## MLflow with TensorFlow 1.X

-In this example, we use TensorFlow's premade estimator iris data example and add MLflow tracking to it.
-This example trains a `tf.estimator.DNNClassifier` on the [iris dataset](https://archive.ics.uci.edu/ml/datasets/iris) and predicts on a validation set.
+In this example, we train a `tf.estimator.DNNRegressor` on the TensorFlow [Boston Housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html).
 With MLflow, we use `mlflow.tensorflow.autolog()` along with `mlflow.log_param()` and `mlflow.log_metric()` in order to capture data about how we trained the target model.
 We also use MLflow in order to generically save the model as a `mlflow.pyfunc`, then load it back to predict on pandas DataFrames.
-If you would like more details on how the TensorFlow code works, please see TensorFlow's [tutorial](https://www.tensorflow.org/tutorials/estimator/premade).

 Code related to MLflow:
 * `mlflow.tensorflow.autolog()`